-The token table is initialized in the file toktab.c.
+The file toktab.c contains the initialization for the token table.
 The table is divided into three sections: primitive types, reserved words, and operators.
 The primitive types are fixed in the first six slots in the table, and must not be changed, since they are referenced directly from the code.
 The reserved words follow and must be in alphabetical order.
 The operators follow in no special order.
 The last entry merely marks the end of the table.